President Panchaksharam

 President Panchaksharam is a 1959 Indian Tamil-language comedy film directed by A. Bhimsingh and written by B. S. Ramiah.
 It is based on the play of the same name written by Ramiah, itself adapted from the 1836 play The Government Inspector by Russian Nikolai Gogol.
 The film stars S. S. Rajendran, S. V. Sahasranamam and B. Saroja Devi.
 It was released on 10 July 1959 and became a commercial success.

-Plot

-A District Board president has a daughter studying in Madras.
-While he and his wife have different men as prospective grooms for her in their minds, the girl falls in love with her friend Sigamani.
-The two aspiring grooms come to the president's town to finalise the marriage.
-Suddenly, the president receives a letter stating that the government is sending an official to secretly investigate his fraudulent affairs.
-When Sigamani visits the president and says he loves his daughter, the president mistakenly identifies Sigamani as the official.